Semantic Representation Attack against Aligned Large Language Models: Methodology

-\end{theorem} \begin{proof} Please refer to Appendix \ref{sec:coherence_constraint} for the detailed proof. \end{proof} Following Theorem \ref{thm:coherence_constraint}, when the sufficient condition is satisfied, the extended token sequence $\boldsymbol{x}'=\boldsymbol{x}\oplus x_{N+1}$ maintains the property $H_{\ppl}(\boldsymbol{x}') < \tau$, which ensures the prerequisite condition for the next token extension.
+Following Theorem \ref{thm:coherence_constraint}, when the sufficient condition is satisfied, the extended token sequence $\boldsymbol{x}'=\boldsymbol{x}\oplus x_{N+1}$ maintains the property $H_{\ppl}(\boldsymbol{x}') < \tau$, which ensures the prerequisite condition for the next token extension.
 Through inductive reasoning, we demonstrate that this iterative token extension process generates adversarial prompts that rigorously adhere to the semantic heuristic constraint throughout the construction process.

 As shown in Algorithm \ref{alg_aiSRHS}, the SRHS algorithm comprises two main components: Harmfulness Representation Heuristic Search and Semantic Coherence Heuristic Search, which directly implement the conditions in Theorem \ref{thm:coherence_constraint}.
 The Harmfulness Representation component selects candidate prompts $\boldsymbol{x}$ that elicit responses $\boldsymbol{y}$ consistent with the target semantic representation $\Phi$, under the constraint of a probability threshold $1/\tau^{|\boldsymbol{y}|}$ ($|\boldsymbol{y}|=M$), corresponding to the $\delta$ in Definition~\ref{def:semantic representation convergence} and Theorem \ref{thm:coherence_convergence} (refer to \ref{sec:coherence_convergence_relation} for details).
 Technically, we adopt a fine-tuned Llama 2 13B from HarmBench \cite{mazeika2024harmbench} as the semantic representation mapping function $\mathcal{R}$ to identify the semantic representation with query-response pairs (refer to \ref{sec:semantic_representation_mapping_function} for details).
 The Semantic Coherence component extends each candidate prompt with tokens that satisfy the coherence constraint by ensuring $P(x_{t+1}|\boldsymbol{s}_1 \oplus \boldsymbol{q} \oplus \boldsymbol{x}) > 1/\tau$.
 Together, these components ensure the algorithm generates adversarial prompts that satisfy both conditions of Theorem \ref{thm:coherence_constraint}, effectively solving the optimization objective defined in Theorem \ref{thm:semantic_representation_attack}.